dice-group/NMV-LS/README.md

 ```

-To run the codes for training mode
+To run the codes for all mode (training and test)

 ```
-$ python main.py --directory data/107K/ --max_length 107 --mode all --n_epoch 100
+$ python main.py --directory data/en_121K/ --max_length 107 --mode all --n_epoch 100

 ```
 ## LSTM/BiLSTM Model